informalsystems/quartz/docs/getting_started.md

 export ADMIN_SK=ffc4d3c9119e9e8263de08c0f6e2368ac5c2dacecfeb393f6813da7d178873d2
 cd examples/transfers

+# retrieve the FMSPC from your machine
+quartz print-fmspc

+# export it
+export FMSPC=YOUR MACHINE FMSPC HERE  // e.g. 00606A000000

+# you might want to update the tcbinfo contract you can follow the steps following [this guide from line 32 ](./tcbinfo_and_verifier.md).

 # copy the neutron testnet config file to the default quartz.toml file, so we connect to the right nodes
 cp quartz.neutron_pion-1.toml quartz.toml
 quartz enclave build
-quartz enclave start  --fmspc "00906ED50000" --tcbinfo-contract $TCBINFO_CONTRACT --dcap-verifier-contract $DCAP_CONTRACT --unsafe-trust-latest
+quartz enclave start  --fmspc $FMSPC --tcbinfo-contract $TCBINFO_CONTRACT --dcap-verifier-contract $DCAP_CONTRACT --unsafe-trust-latest

 # build and deploy the contracts
 quartz contract build --contract-manifest "contracts/Cargo.toml"